Financial Independence Update

 8. When should I take my government benefits like Canada Pension Plan (CPP) and Old Age Security (OAS)?

-9. What mix of stocks and bonds should I keep in retirement?
+9. What mix of stocks and bonds should I keep in retirement, will that asset mix be enough?

 10. Should I keep an emergency fund in retirement?